 Located within easy reach of the M5 Junction 12, Quedgeley is situated approximately 3 miles from the centre of Gloucester and just a short drive from Gloucester railway station, where there are regular services to London, Bristol, Birmingham and Cardiff.

-Places to Explore in Quedgeley
+Places to Explore in and around Quedgeley

-- Summerhouse - The family owned Equestrian & Training Centre was set up in 1978 and is situated just off Junction 12 of the M5.
+- Summerhouse - The family-owned Equestrian & Training Centre was set up in 1978 and is situated just off Junction 12 of the M5.
 With lessons, competitions, fun days and pony club camps, there’s lots to do for novices and experienced riders alike.

 - If you’re a keen walker, there are plenty of local routes across the surrounding countryside with stunning scenery to discover, as well as lovely waterside cycle rides along the Gloucester and Sharpness Canal and River Severn.